wallix/PEPS/README.md

 ## Docker containers

 First install Docker on your server.
-If you are new to Docker, you can use Docker-ready linux instances at [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-run-your-own-mail-server-and-file-storage-with-peps-on-ubuntu-14-04) or similar services.
-We recommend to have at least 2 Gb RAM in your PEPS instance.
+If you are new to Docker, you can use Docker-ready linux instances at [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-run-your-own-mail-server-and-file-storage-with-peps-on-ubuntu-14-04) or similar services. **You must have at least 2 Gb RAM for your PEPS instance**.

 To build the Docker containers and run on a Docker instance, just type: